-So, this is what we refer to as textualizing the invention.
-So, the invention is textualized when you draft a patent.
-Now why is this important?
-This is important because, in drafting you are representing the invention in a textual form.
+Now, there is a physical embodiment and the physical embodiment is what you are able to see and perceive of an invention.
+Say an inventor walks into your room with this gadget which he has newly invented.
+So, the way the invention looks to a layman or a lay person is the physical embodiment, but in patent drafting we are concerned about the physical embodiment, but we are more concerned about capturing the physical embodiment in words.
+So, this is what we refer to as textualising the invention.
+So, the invention textualised when you draft a patent.
+Now, why is this important, this is important because in drafting you are representing the invention in a textual form.
 So, the physical embodiment now gets converted into words and figures.

+(Refer Slide Time: 02:07)

 Now to give you an overview of how this looks.

-(Refer Slide Time: 02:06)

-The electric bulb we saw the patent, and there was a description or drawing in the patent.
-But the way in which the electric bulb is described in a claim is as an electric lamp for giving light by incandescent consisting of a filament of carbon of high resistance made as described and secured by metallic wires as set forth.
+The electric bulb we saw the patent, and there was a description a drawing in the patent.
+But the way in which the electric bulb is described in a claim is as an electric lamp for giving light by incandescence, consisting of a filament of carbon of high resistance made as described and secured by metallic wires, as set forth.

-So, you see that an invention in reality the physical embodiment may look like any electric bulb.
-But in patent parlance when you draft a patent, you are not going to merely describe it is appearance.
-You are going to textualize the invention and present it in a determined manner.
+So, you see that an invention in reality the physical embodiment may look like any electric bulb, but in patent parlance when you draft a patent you are not going to merely describe its appearance, you are going to textualise the invention and present it in a determine manner.

-Printing press.
-Again, we had seen this invention.
-Now the printing press would for a layperson, it will just look like a machine; which is capable of performing certain functions, but when you draft a patent a claim for a printing press, and this is the printing press that we had quoted the claim will read as we have described here.
-That the elements of the claim have been captured here.

-So, the descriptive part, when a patent is described would be in words and figures.
+Printing press, again we had seen this invention.
+Now, the printing press would for a lay person, it will just look like a machine which is capable of performing certain functions.
+But when you draft a patent a claim for a printing press and this is the printing press that we had quoted, the claim will read as we have described here.
+The elements of the claim have been captured here.
+So, the descriptive part when a patent is described would be in words and figures.

-(Refer Slide Time: 03:26)
+(Refer Slide Time: 03:27)

-Telephone again, and here is the claim of the telephone.
-A system of telegraphy in which the receiver is set in vibration by the employment of undulatory currents of electricity substantially as set forth.
-So, for a layperson a telephone is how it looks to him.
-But for the purposes of patenting, you need to textualize the invention in a determined manner in such a way that you can convey what has been invented and what has been protected.
+Telephone again and here is the claim of the telephone.
+A system of telegraphy in which the receiver is set in vibration by the employment of undulatory currents of electricity, substantially as set forth.
+So, for lay a person a telephone is how it looks to him, but for the purposes of patenting you need to textualise the invention in a determined manner in such a way that you can convey what is been invented and what is been protected.